arrikto/learn-kubeflow/docs/modules/rok-snapshotting/labs/lab-rok-snapshot-restoration.md

 # Lab: Rok Snapshot Restoration
-Rok Snapshots are stored in a Rok Bucket which can be referenced and restored during creation of a Notebook Server.
+Rok Snapshots Sets are stored in a Rok Bucket which can be referenced and restored during creation of a Notebook Server.

 ## Requirements
-Create a new Notebook Server using the Rok Snapshot that was created during the *Rok Snapshot Basics* section.
+Create a new Notebook Server using the Rok Snapshot Set that was created during the *Rok Snapshot Basics* section.
 Confirm successful restoration by opening the Notebook.

 ## Hint